sedol1339/files/abstracts.md

 Chan, K. H. R., Yu, Y., You, C., Qi, H., Wright, J., & Ma, Y. (2020).
 Deep Networks from the Principle of Rate Reduction. arXiv, 2010.14765.
 Retrieved from https://arxiv.org/abs/2010.14765v1

+    - We construct a CNN layer-by-layer by optimizing the rate reduction of learned features
+    - We do this one gradient ascent iteration per layer
+    - This "white box" network has precise optimization, statistical, and geometric interpretation
+    - This framework justifies the role of multi-channel lifting and sparse coding in early stage of CNN
+    - So constructed CNN can learn a good discriminative representation even without any backprop training

 Chen, M., Bai, Y., Lee, J. D., Zhao, T., Wang, H., Xiong, C., & Socher, R. (2020).
 Towards Understanding Hierarchical Learning: Benefits of Neural Representations. arXiv, 2006.13436.
 Retrieved from https://arxiv.org/abs/2006.13436v2

-    - We demonstrate that intermediate neural representations add more flexibility to neural networks and can be advantageous over raw inputs
-    - Not easy to understand what happens in this paper, but seems like they use randomly initialized neural network as a source of deep features to train another (shallow) model
+    - Not easy to understand what happens in this paper!
+    - Seems like they use randomly initialized neural network as a source of deep features to train a shallow model
+    - They demonstrate that intermediate neural representations can be advantageous over raw inputs

 Chen, L., Min, Y., Belkin, M., & Karbasi, A. (2020).
 Multiple Descent: Design Your Own Generalization Curve. arXiv, 2008.01036.
 Retrieved from https://arxiv.org/abs/2008.01036v7

+    - We show a multiple descent: a generalization curve with many peaks can exist for linear regression
+    - Locations of those peaks can be explicitly controlled
+    - On the other hand, we rarely observe complex generalization curves in practice
+    - We conclude that realistic generalization curves arise from specific interactions between data properties and the inductive biases of algorithms

 Chen, Z., Deng, L., Wang, B., Li, G., & Xie, Y. (2020).
 A Comprehensive and Modularized Statistical Framework for Gradient Norm Equality in Deep Neural Networks. arXiv, 2001.00254.
 Retrieved from https://arxiv.org/abs/2001.00254v1

+    - We propose a novel metric called Block Dynamical Isometry, which measures the change of gradient norm
+    - We propose a highly modularized statistical framework based on free probability
+    - With our metric and framework we analyze extensive initialization, normalization, and network structures
+    - Based on our analysis, we:
+    - 1) Improve an activation function selection strategy for initialization techniques
+    - 2) Propose a new configuration for weight normalization
+    - 3) Propose a depth-aware way to derive coefficients in SeLU
+    - 4) Propose a second moment normalization, which is theoretically 30% faster than BatchNorm without accuracy loss

 Choe, Y. J., Ham, J., & Park, K. (2020).
 An Empirical Study of Invariant Risk Minimization. arXiv, 2004.05007.
 Retrieved from https://arxiv.org/abs/2004.05007v2

+    - We empirically investigate IRMv1, which is the first practical algorithm to approximately solve IRM
+    - We use ColoredMNIST and Stanford Sentiment Treebank (SST-2) datasets
+    - IRMv1 performs better as the gap between training environments grows larger
+    - IRMv1 can perform good even when the association between shape and label is only approximately invariant
+    - IRMv1 can perform good with spurious token-to-label correlations in text classification tasks

 D'Ascoli, S., Refinetti, M., Biroli, G., & Krzakala, F. (2020).
 Double Trouble in Double Descent : Bias and Variance(s) in the Lazy Regime. arXiv, 2003.01054.
 Retrieved from https://arxiv.org/abs/2003.01054v2